CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 interfaces.
 As these interfaces do not provide access to header and metadata informations that CCSDS writers need, these informations must be provided beforehand to the writers.
 This is done by providing directly the header and a metadata template in the constructor of the writer.
-Of course, non-CCSDS writers would use different strategies to get their specific metadata.
-The metadata provided is only a template that is incomplete: the frame, start time and stop time will be filled later on when the data to be written is available, as they will change for each segment.
+Of course, writers for non-CCSDS message formats would use different strategies to get their specific metadata.
+In the CCCSDS case, the metadata provided is only a template that is incomplete: the frame, start time and stop time will be filled later on when the data to be written is available, as they will change for each segment.
 The argument used as the template is not modified when building a writer, its content is copied in an internal object that is modified by adding the proper frame and time data when each segment is created.

 Ephemeris-type messages can also be used in a streaming way (with specific